 What to see in the Bahamas?
-The Straw Market; forts Charlotte, Stanley and Darcy; the Crystal Cay Marine Park; the National Park Lucayan underwater caves; Man-O-War and Cat Island reefs; canyons of Bahama Bank; the Clifton Wall; and Hope Town in Elbow Cay.All Dive Centers in The Bahamas (1)
+The Straw Market; forts Charlotte, Stanley and Darcy; the Crystal Cay Marine Park; the National Park Lucayan underwater caves; Man-O-War and Cat Island reefs; canyons of Bahama Bank; the Clifton Wall; and Hope Town in Elbow Cay.Individual Booking Try It Free

 The Bahamas is a vast archipelago located in the Atlantic Ocean, which stretches between Cuba and Florida.
 Only 30 islands of the nearly seven hundred ones are inhabited.
 The climate is subtropical, so it is very soft.
 The islands are considered to be a real diver's paradise thanks to the amazing coral ecosystem, which includes more than two thousand reefs.
 The Bahamas proudly carry the banner of the gaming center, and lovers of adventurous holidays will find their happiness there.
 The largest islands are New Providence, Eleuthera, Andros, and the island of Grand Bahama.